 If you’re interested in starting an agricultural business, you need to choose a crop or crops to focus on.
 There’s a seemingly endless list of choices out there, from small herbs and spices to large trees and landscaping products.

 According to the USDA, there are plenty of specialty crops that can be sold at a significant profit.
 But there are also some basic crops that can be profitable crops for small farms.
 Recently, we shared 20 of the most profitable crops.
-Here are 12 more profitable crops for small farms to consider adding to the mix.
+Here are 12 more of the most profitable farming crops for small farms to consider adding to the mix.

 Profitable Crops for Small Farms